broadinstitute/gumbo_client/README.md

 #### Create a directory with the database connection information and keys:

-The secrets and configs you use will depend on the type access you want:
+The secrets and configs you use will depend on the type access you want (you can configure multiple and switch between):

 - For read and write access to the production database: